-Rehabilitation M Rehabilitation Management Plan Any capping materials that are imported from outside the KIWEF facility must be sourced from an area that is assessed as having a low risk of containing Chytrid Fungus.
-The contractor is to demonstrate that suitable risk assessment has been undertaken by an appropriately qualified and experienced ecologist on all imported capping and revegetation materials to demonstrate that it contains a low risk of containing chytrid.
-Risk assessment should consider as a minimum: • Material not sourced from known, suspected or likely amphibian habitat areas, or material has been isolated for sufficient period to eliminate chytrid risk Material unlikely to have had contact with amphibians and no amphibians present in material Material stored in a dry location prior to transport Material has been subject to temperature exceeding 28 degree which is considered to exceed the thermal tolerance of chytrid fungus.
-Topsoil to be used for surface layers must be sourced from within KIWEF to possible and will otherwise be assessed as low in added nutrients (manufac and boosted with fertilisers, or waste exempt sludges and processed topsoi recycled waste) which are high risk of causing eutrophication in enclosed w having a low risk of containing Chytrid Fungus to be protective of adjacent Ecological surveys of terrestrial areas will be undertaken across the KIWEF to investigate the important features of terrestrial environments for the GGBF Upon completion of works, the works area will be rehabilitated with vegetation species known to be favoured by GGBF.
-The final rehabilitation design of the Eastern Ponds will be developed in response to the terrestrial survey outcomes and in consultation with appropriately experienced ecologists Open stormwater infrastructure across the KWIEF site will be planted with species known to be favoured by GGBF.
+Revegetation Management Plan Plant and equipment brought on to site must be cleaned and free of deleterious material, mud and other material that may harbour weed seeds Works associated with the closure of the KIWEF must only occur within the closure works area (project footprint); and must be restricted to the extent required to satisfy the Surrender Notice requirements. · All disturbed surfaces will be revegetated within 1 month of final land forming and in compliance with the landscaping plans.
+Any capping materials that are imported from outside the KIWEF facility must be sourced from an area that is assessed as having a low risk of containing Chytrid Fungus.
+The Chytrid Assessment Process will follow the below procedure: The contractor is to demonstrate that suitable risk assessment has been undertaken by an appropriately qualified and experienced ecologist on all imported capping and revegetation materials to demonstrate that it contains a low risk of containing chytrid.
+Risk assessment should consider as a minimum: Material not sourced from known, suspected or likely amphibian habitat areas; o Material unlikely to have had contact with amphibians and no amphibians present in material; and Material stored in a dry location prior to transport.
+Topsoil to be used for surface layers must be sourced from within KIWEF to the extent possible and will otherwise be assessed as low in nutrients and having a low risk of containing Chytrid Fungus to be protective of adjacent MNES habitat. · Upon completion of works, the works area will be rehabilitated with vegetation species known to be favoured by GGBF.
+Open stormwater infrastructure across the KWIEF site will be planted with species known to be favoured by GGBF.
 This revegetation and rehabilitation strategy will include a 2m wide buffer on either side of the stormwater drains.
-The intention is to provide movement corridors for GGBF across the site Drainage culverts will, where practicable, be vegetated and lined with rocks and objects that may provide temporary frog refuge, in the event that a frog seeks to traverse the future capped area of KIWEF Habitat features such as woody debris that may be utilised by fauna within the construction area would be retained and set-aside during the construction period for reinstatement at completion of works Prior to the Construction Completion dates the Contractor is required to seed the vegetation layer above the capping layer and reseed areas where sparse vegetation coverage is achieved by the end of the care and maintenance period.
-Species Mix Aquatic vegetation: Selection of reeds that provide good habitat cover such as Typha, Bolboshoenus, Phragmites, and Juncus A mixed community is preferable to single species stands GGBF prefer wetlands with sections of open water.
-Water depth should be deep enough to prevent Typha spreading across the entire pond area; the reeds should be mainly at the edge of ponds Substrate at edges should be suitable for reed growth (i.e. not too many pebbles, sandbags, etc.)
+The intention is to provide movement corridors for GGBF across the site.
+Drainage culverts will, where practicable, be vegetated and lined with rocks and objects that may provide temporary frog refuge, in the event that a frog seeks to traverse the future capped area of KIWEF.
+Habitat features such as woody debris that may be utilised by fauna within the construction area would be retained and set-aside during the construction period for reinstatement at completion of works.
+Prior to the Construction Completion dates the Contractor is required to seed the vegetation layer above the capping layer and reseed areas where sparse vegetation coverage is achieved by the end of the care and maintenance period.
+Species Mix Aquatic vegetation: · Selection of reeds that provide good habitat cover such as Typha, Bolboshoenus, Phragmites, and Juncus; A mixed community is preferable to single species stands;